IgnitionBoulder/2015week2/deliverables/README.md

 Blocks are regions containing definitions of variables that delimit the regions where these definitions apply.

 **What is an Array?**<br>
-An Array is a series of objects which are of the same size and type.
+An Array is a series or collection of different kinds of objects.
 Each object in an array is called an array element.
+Elements are placed in [] with separation of a coma sign.

 **What is an Iterator?**<br>
 An Iterator is an object that enables traversing of containers, particularly lists.